KamyarEh/KamyarEhsani.github.io/README.md

 - **Analytical Skills**

   I possess strong analytical skills, which I apply to data analysis and problem-solving.
 While I’m still growing in this area, I’m capable of using data to identify and address issues.

+## Experience

+- **Upcoming Research Participation**

+*University of Texas at San Antonio*
+Starting August 2024

+  I will be participating in a research project at the University of Texas at San Antonio focused on Responsible Data Science for Social Good.
+The research will cover topics such as addressing societal challenges through data-driven techniques, learning with limited labeled data, and algorithmic fairness.
+This course aims to help students, including myself, gain deeper knowledge and research experience in these crucial areas.